Leadership Across Difference

 Alignment: Find a baseline of agreement before addressing controversial topics (“We’re both X”, “We agree on X”).

-Biases: Audit your contacts, compassionately uncover biases & seek positive examples that counter stereotypes.
+Biases: Audit your contacts, compassionately uncover biases & seek positive examples that counter those biases.

 Contact: Promote intergroup contact w/conditions (e.g., common goal) to lower prejudice & boost understanding.